justjake/quickjs-emscripten/README.md

 You can use [QuickJSVm](https://github.com/justjake/quickjs-emscripten/blob/master/doc/classes/quickjsvm.md) to build a scripting environment by modifying globals and exposing functions into the QuickJS interpreter.

+Each `QuickJSVm` instance has its own environment, CPU limit, and memory limit.
+See the documentation for details.

 ```typescript
 const vm = QuickJS.createVm()